 The Grand Canyon’s lesser-known West Rim offers a more rugged alternative to the South Rim’s many recognizable vistas and viewpoints – and it’s more accessible too.
 Owned and operated by the Hualapai Indians, Grand Canyon West is only a short three hour drive from Las Vegas (compared to five or six hours to the South Rim), making it the perfect option for travelers who want to experience the illustrious majesty of the Grand Canyon on a tighter schedule.
 And because it receives fewer guests and has comparatively sparse infrastructure, it’s easier to get up close and personal with the Grand Canyon when you visit the West Rim.

 The West Rim may not offer as many viewpoints as the highly developed South Rim, but it has no shortage of breathtaking vistas and experiences to offer, including Eagle Point, the Skywalk, and Guano Point.
-Let’s take a look at these stunning scenes:
+There is an admission fee to enter Grand Canyon West, but all Grand Canyon West Rim viewpoints are free to access once you’ve entered the grounds.
+Let’s take a look at these stunning Grand Canyon West Rim free viewpoints:

 Eagle Point is named for the eagle-shaped rock formation that is visible from the edge of the Rim.